krd5520/syntheticQCEW/README.md

 For those that just want to use the synthetic dataset without specifying any parameters, you can find a pre-generated dataset which uses the default values specified in `config.yaml` at `syntheticQCEW/Datasets/FinalMicroda.zip` which can be extracted using `7z`

 ## Studies and Justifications
+See the `Studies/` directory for:
+* Model selection justifications
+* sdffds
 ## Alternative Method for downloading Census datasets